 That’s a wrap! 🎁 You should feel a bit more prepared for the holiday eCommerce season with these tips in your toolbox.

-And, if you’re looking for more ideas to stand out this holiday season, be sure to check out our post on how to use conversational commerce, or maybe kick up your social media another notch with user-generated content.
+And, if you’re looking for more ideas to stand out this holiday season, be sure to check out our last-minute holiday marketing guide, this post on how to use conversational commerce, or maybe kick up your social media another notch with user-generated content.